Lightstreamer/Lightstreamer-kafka-connector/README.md

 To write an extraction expression, Kafka Connector provides the _Data Extraction Language_.
 This language has a pretty minimal syntax, with the following basic rules:

-- expressions must be enclosed within `#{...}`
+- Expressions must be enclosed within `#{...}`
-- expressions use _Extraction Keys_, a set of predefined constants that reference specific parts of the record structure:
+- Expressions use _Extraction Keys_, a set of predefined constants that reference specific parts of the record structure:

   - `#{KEY}`: the key
   - `#{VALUE}`: the value